-The unique Assassin Snail is a fun, interesting critter to watch and add some color to your aquarium – so it’s really no wonder that these little guys have become a popular freshwater snail for aquarists.
+The unique Assassin Snail is a fun, interesting critter to watch and add some color to your aquarium or paludarium – so it’s really no wonder that these little guys have become a popular freshwater snail for aquarists.
 They also help to keep other freshwater snail populations under control, preventing overcrowding of the tank.

 These little guys are the go-to for many hobbyists (and should be considered for your own go-to method!) for getting rid of hitchhikers snails (especially Malaysian trumpet snails and ramshorn snails, and pond snails) and other pest snails, overpopulated invertebrates, et cetera.
 Your initial thoughts might be, “why am I adding more snails?!”
 But they live up to their name – and that makes them valuable for many situations.
 They also make excellent pond snails for those unseen depths.